Thousands of creative leaders manage their agencies with Workamajig.

 Your positioning is how these beliefs translate into value for clients.

-Confusing philosophy and positioning often results in positioning statements that are broad and generic, usually referencing some vague idea of excellence and service.
+Confusing philosophy and positioning often result in positioning statements that are broad and generic, usually referencing some vague idea of excellence and service.

 Think of these real-life statements from some leading agencies: